umdfiresa2024/research-go-green/README.md

 ### Treatment Variable:

-- The treatment variable is the rebate programs offered by the utility companies (AEC_Rebate, PSEG_Rebate).
+- The treatment variable is the rebate programs offered by the utility companies (ACE_Rebate, PSEG_Rebate).
 These rebates are intended to encourage the installation of EV charging stations, which, in turn, could increase EV adoption.

 - **PSEG:** Electric Vehicle Charging Program which was implemented on June 15, 2021, offers \$1,500 for Level 2 EVSE make-ready infrastructure. \$5,000 discount for utility-side make-ready costs.